 - Avoid bounced checks, as well as the expenses and potential problems that come with them.

 - Know how much you can afford to spend, and whether you need to transfer money to your checking account.
-For example, you can avoid overdrafts by moving funds from savings to cover upcoming expenses.
+For example, you can avoid overdraft fees by moving funds from your savings account to cover upcoming expenses.

 When to Use Your Check Register

-When you write a check or use your debit card, record the transaction in your check register immediately.
+It is important to be diligent about updating your check register with every transaction, so it serves as a reliable source of your financial activity.
+When you write a check or use your debit card, you should record the transaction in your check register immediately.
 At the very least, save your ATM and debit card receipts and enter those transactions weekly.
-The more problems you’re having with insufficient funds, the more often you need to update (and check) your check register.
+The more problems you’re having with insufficient funds, the more often you need to update your check register.

-You should also review your check register every time you get a statement (or at least monthly).
-Bank statements show items that may not be in your check register yet, including:
+You should also compare your check register to recent bank statements to look for any discrepancies.
+Also, bank statements show items that may not yet be in your check register, including:

 Check registers help you to keep track of all your transactions to avoid penalties such as overdraft or late fees.
 They can serve as an accurate record of your financial situation to help you manage your money more efficiently.